KNP Complex Fire reaches part of Sequoia National Park's Giant Forest, threatening some of the world's largest trees

 "Crews are preparing for changes and possible significant increases in fire activity," the update Saturday said.

-There are 416 personnel across 10 crews battling the fire, which was initially made up of three separate fires ignited by lightning earlier this month, according to the National Park Service.
+There are more than 600 personnel battling the fire, which was initially made up of three separate fires ignited by lightning earlier this month, according to the National Park Service.
 One of those was 100% contained, but two -- the Paradise Fire and Colony Fire -- merged Friday and will now be considered a single fire, per InciWeb.

+"Our primary focus is on protection of the communities and always will be," Clayton Jordan, superintendent of Sequoia and Kings Canyon National Parks, told CNN Sunday.
+"And that's where most of the firefighting efforts are focused."

+"But we do have a special team of resource managers led by park staff that is focused on the protection of the sequoias while the firefighters deal with the main threat of the fire," he said, adding there are a "number of tools" being used.

 Last year, between 7,500 and 10,600 mature giant sequoias were destroyed in the Castle Fire -- about 10 to 14% of the world's population of mature sequoias -- according to a report by the National Park Service published in June.